 In case of putting up a new barrier, a 30-day notice (in writing) is required from your neighbour.

-If he fails to do that, you have the right to take legal action.
+If they fail to do that, you have the right to take legal action.
 Keep in mind that if your neighbour has informed you through a written form and you have failed to respond, the court can decide that you have to pay for half of the building work.
 Of course, the rule applies to both parties.

 Another thing to acknowledge is that the fence can be taken down without a new one being installed.
 The type of material can be changed as well.

 For example: If the old wall was wooden and your neighbour wants to construct a concrete one, you can demand that it has to be entirely on their side so you can put up a fence made from a material of your choosing.